web-infra-dev/rsbuild/packages/document/docs/en/config/source/transformImport.md

 - **Default:**

-When the [Ant Design component library](https://www.npmjs.com/package/antd) &lt;= 4.x version is installed in the project, Builder will automatically add the following default configurations:
+When the [Ant Design component library](https://www.npmjs.com/package/antd) &lt;= 4.x version is installed in the project, Rsbuild will automatically add the following default configurations:

 ```js
 const defaultAntdConfig = {